Flexible working policy: 6 vital things to include

 Train managers on this process too, so that they're able to feed information down to their teams and support them should they wish to request flexible working.

-There’s a chance you’ll get flexible working requests you cannot approve.
+There’s a chance you’ll get flexible working requests you can't approve, for business reasons.

 Nip problems in the bud by including a clear procedure for rejection in your flexible working policy and include the reasons that would cause a rejection.